Éamonn Ceannt: Trial and death

 After the unconditional surrender of the 1916 fighters, Eamonn Ceannt along with the other survivors were brought to Richmond Barracks to be detained.
 On Monday 1 May, plain clothes detectives known as the "G-men" identified the leaders of the Rising, Ceannt being one of them.
-While Ceannt was being picked for trial, volunteer James Coughlan remembers him being determined in looking after the welfare of "the humblest of those who had served under him."
+While Ceannt was being picked for trial, volunteer James Coughlan remembers him being determined to look after the welfare of "the humblest of those who had served under him."

 Ceannt was tried under court martial as demanded by General Maxwell.
-Maxwell was determined to afflict the death penalty upon Ceannt and the other leaders of the Rising.
-However, he faced legal issues which prevented him from doing so.
-These legal issues only allowed the death penalty to be used if one was found aiding the enemy, being Germany at that time.
-Not until Maxwell obtained a letter from Patrick Pearse addressed to his mother regarding the communication with the Germans was he legally obliged to deploy the death penalty.
-From this point Ceannt and his comrades began facing the prospect of a firing squad.
+Maxwell was determined to inflict the death penalty upon Ceannt and the other leaders of the Rising.
+However, he faced legal issues which prevented him from doing so: the death penalty was only allowed to be used if one was found aiding the enemy, in this case Germany.
+Not until Maxwell obtained a letter from Patrick Pearse addressed to his mother regarding the communication with the Germans was he legally allowed to deploy the death penalty.
+From this point, Ceannt and his comrades began facing the prospect of a firing squad.
 On Tuesday 2 May, Ceannt was sent for court-martial.
 He was sentenced to death and transferred to Kilmainham Gaol, cell 88.
 He was executed on 8 May 1916, aged 34.
 He is buried at Arbour Hill.

 In July 1926, the Irish Independent published an article that included Eamonn Ceannt's last message, written a few hours before his execution ten years previously.
 In it, he said:

 I leave for the guidance of other Irish Revolutionaries who may tread the path which I have trod this advice, never to treat with the enemy, never to surrender at his mercy, but to fight to a finish...Ireland has shown she is a nation.
 This generation can claim to have raised sons as brave as any that went before.
 And in the years to come Ireland will honour those who risked all for her honour at Easter 1916.

 Legacy

 Galway City's Ceannt Station, the main bus and rail station in his native county of Galway, is named in his honour, as well as Éamonn Ceannt Park in Dublin.
 Eamonn Ceannt Tower in Ballymun, which was demolished in 2005, was also named after him.
 There is also a commemorative plaque on the wall of Scholars Townhouse Hotel, the former Christian Brother School where Eamonn Ceannt was educated.

 Ceannt Barracks located in the Curragh Camp bears his name.

-Ceannt Fort in Dublin 8 was renamed in his honour, having been laid out in 1917-1922 by Dublin Corporation and originally named McCaffrey's Estate.
+Ceannt Fort in Dublin 8 was renamed in his honour, having been laid out in 1917–1922 by Dublin Corporation and originally named McCaffrey's Estate.